aws/aws-sdk-go/README.md

     $ go get github.com/awslabs/aws-sdk-go/service/ec2

-You can also install the entire SDK by installing the root package:
+You can also install the entire SDK by installing the root package, including all of the SDK's dependancies:

-    $ go get github.com/awslabs/aws-sdk-go
+    $ go get -u github.com/awslabs/aws-sdk-go/...

 ## Configuring Credentials